-c.
-PARENTAL FEES FOR PARTIAL MONTHS
+C. PARENTAL FEES FOR PARTIAL MONTHS

-- i.
-There may be times when the child care worker must assess a parental fee for child care that begins or ends in the middle of the month.
-For example, when a child starts after the 1st of the month (starts on the 15th), NC FAST will calculate a prorated parent fee amount if the plan of care of care starts after the 1st of the month. - ii.
-The following situations describe how parental fees are determined when child care assistance is needed for part of a month. - 1.
-When the monthly parental fee amount and the beginning date are entered, NC FAST will automatically assess the parent fee.

-- 2. When child care assistance is terminated during a month, a partial month parental fee must be assessed for the number of days care is needed.
-NC FAST will calculate the parental fee based on the number of days that care was needed. - 3.
-When there is a hardship and the child attends a partial month, please refer to the Exemption Evidence Job Aid.
-Hardship cases occur when the child is expected to be absent from care for more than ten (10) days in a service month due to identified situations.
-Parents are required to contact their Child Care worker to discuss their situation and provide information.
-The worker then determines if this is an approved hardship and approves the Provider payment for these days.
+- 1. There may be times when the child care worker must assess a parental fee for child care that begins or ends in the middle of the month. - 2.
+The following situations describe how parental fees are determined when child care assistance is needed for part of a month. - i.
+The LPA will assess the parental fee daily (prorated) beginning with the first day the child attends and/or start assessing at the beginning of the first full month of child care services.
+When the monthly parental fee amount and the beginning date are entered, NC FAST will automatically assess the parent fee. - When child care assistance is terminated during a month, a partial month parental fee must be assessed for the number of days care is needed.
+NC FAST will calculate the parental fee based on the number of days that care was needed.